 - Leave the skin on the filets and easily remove it after baking.

 - Oven baked salmon can also be cooked the same way outside in your grill.
 Depending on the size and thickness of the salmon, you will grill it for about 5-6 minutes on each side.

-- You can also wrap salmon in foil and bake it, but lower your oven temperature to 375.
+- You can also wrap salmon in foil and bake it, but lower your oven temperature to 375 (as opposed to 400).
 This will seal in all the flavors and will produce perfect results every time.
-Try adding some veggies like asparagus, tomato or zucchini to the fil packet.
+Try adding some veggies like asparagus, tomato or zucchini to the foil packet.

 Baked Salmon Seasoning